Secrets of Pagua Bay

 A village's silence.

-In the lush coastal village of Pagua Bay, Dominica, Vick Dorado—the privileged son of a wealthy Indian family—and Ann, a Kalinago woman from the Bataka community, fall deeply in love despite the rigid boundaries of race and class.
+Set in the mid-1970s in the lush coastal village of Pagua Bay, Dominica, Vick, the privileged son of a wealthy Indian family, and Ann, a Kalinago woman from the Atkinson community, fall deeply in love despite the rigid boundaries of race and class.

 When a suspicious fire consumes their home and claims both their lives, the authorities call it an accident.
 But the village knows better.
-Among the mourners at the Nine Night vigil, whispers of arson and murder grow louder, and a young woman named Rita begins to ask the questions no one else dares to voice.
+Among the mourners at the Nine Night vigil, whispers of arson and murder grow louder, and Ma Peacock begins to ask the questions no one else dares to voice.

 Through voices alive with Dominican Creole, the rhythms of calypso, and the weight of centuries-old traditions, Secrets of Pagua Bay unravels a mystery that reaches into the heart of what it means to love, to belong, and to fight for the truth.